 In this unit we look at skip-counting patterns.
 These are patterns obtained by adding the same, constant, number to make the next number every time.
 So the difference between any two terms in a skip-counting pattern is the same.
 This is a good exercise to help reinforce the various concepts relating to pattern.
 In particular, it helps us to understand the idea of a recurrence relation between consecutive terms.

-And second, skip-counting patterns are also called arithmetic progressions.
-In secondary school these are considered again and expressions for both the general term of the progression and the sum of all of the numbers in the progression are found.
-These are both reasonably simple algebraic expressions.
+Skip-counting patterns are also called arithmetic progressions.
+In secondary school, expressions for both the general term of an arithmetic progression and the sum of all of the numbers in the progression are found.

 - Squared paper for graphing